-- •The focus is on developing prototypes very quickly with extensive testing and user communication. - •With the traditional approach to software development: specifications (what the software is supposed to do) is determined at the start and fixed throughout the project. - •With extreme programming: specifications can and will change. - It's argued that it's impossible to correctly envision all the issues associated with a large project at the onset so the changing approach employed using extreme programming is necessary. - There is however greater risk that the software will run into 'dead ends' and it has to be redesigned.
+- •The focus is on developing prototypes very quickly with extensive testing and user communication. - •With the traditional approach to software development where specifications (what the software is supposed to do) is determined at the start and fixed throughout the project. - •With extreme programming specifications can and will change. - -(It's argued that it's impossible to correctly envision all the issues associated with a large project at the onset). - There is however greater risk that the software will run into 'dead ends' and it has to be redesigned.